Start a project

-164 Deptford High Street, London
+164 Deptford High Street

 164 Deptford High Street is a new-build mixed-use scheme of residential and workshop units.

-Stairs from the pavement lead up to a first floor terrace overlooking the churchyard from which the residential units are accessed.
+lead up to a first floor terrace overlooking the churchyard from which the residential units are accessed.
 A clerestory gives light to the ground floor workshops, entered from the street on the opposite side of the building.

 The project was reviewed in a feature article in ‘The Architects’ Journal’.